canjs/canjs/guides/getting-started-tutorial/tutorial.md

 <a class="jsbin-embed" href="http://justinbmeyer.jsbin.com/codubev/edit?js,console">JS Bin on jsbin.com</a>

+<a name="view-models"></a>
+### ViewModels

+ViewModels contain the state and model data used by the views to create HTML.
+They also contain methods that the views can call.
+Custom [can.Map](../docs/can.Map.html) types are used as easily unit-testable view-models.

 <a name="views"></a>
 ### Views

-Views are given information from the model and use the data it provides to generate visual output that’s meaningful to a user—in our case HTML.
+Views are passed a view-model and generate visual output that’s meaningful to a user - in our case that output is HTML.
+Views are able to listen to changes in view-models and models and update their output.
+They are also able to listen to HTML events, like clicks, and call methods on the view-models and models.

 In CanJS, the preferred method for creating views is using [can.stache](../docs/can.stache.html) templates.

 At this time, Stache is supplied as a supporting